Note: This article is updated constantly on the bottom with new reports and research papers.

 To recap, this Paleo-ketogenic diet for mental disorders is a bit tweaked compared to plain Paleo, or plain Keto diets, in order to support the brain as much as possible.
 To recap, these tweaks are:

-- In the first month, while you could be battling addiction to carbs/sugar, alcohol, or too much caffeine, go with the less-restrictive, plain Paleo diet (up to 100-150 gr of net carbs per day — it allows for raw honey as a sweetener, tubers, more fruits).
+- In the first month, while you could be battling addiction to carbs/sugar, alcohol, or too much caffeine, go with a less-restrictive, relaxed version of the Paleo diet (up to 100-150 gr of net carbs per day — it allows for raw honey as a sweetener, tubers, more fruits).
 When you feel comfortable at that diet, only then go Paleo-ketogenic.

 - Eat much more wild fish and shellfish than meat.
 Your brain needs as much DHA as possible.
 Have pork belly with some of your breakfasts, beef for Sunday lunch, poultry or game on Friday dinner, and offal on Wednesday.
 The rest of the time should mostly be wild fish (particularly low-mercury oily fish, e.g. salmon, mackerel, trout etc), and shellfish (particularly oysters or mussels).